Sabrinachen1205/homework/README.md

 - leetcode (21.
 Merge Two Sorted Lists)
 - leetcode (26.
 Remove Duplicates from Sorted Array)
 - leetcode (27.
 Remove Element)
+- leetcode (28.
+Find the Index of the First Occurrence in a String)
 - leetcode (404.
 Sum of Left Leaves)